zerodaycode/Canyon-SQL/README.md

 This limitation it's due to the DatabaseResult<T> struct.
 This limitation will be solved soon.

-After getting your element on index 0, you can access it's properties by use the dot notation.
+After getting your element on index 0, you can access its properties by use the dot notation.

 ## Output of the main code